• Skip to primary navigation

 Cake:

-• ⅓ cup + 1 tsp (75ml) vegetable oil
+• 75 ml (1/4 cup + 1 tsp) vegetable oil

-• 1 cup (200g) caster (or superfine granulated) sugar
+• 200 g (1 cup) caster (or superfine granulated) sugar

-• Zest of 1 lemon - (about 1 tbsp)
+• zest of 1 lemon (about 1 tbsp)

-• 2 cups + 1 tsp (250g) plain (all purpose) flour
+• 250 g (2 cups + 1 tsp) plain (all-purpose) flour

 • 1 tsp bicarbonate of soda

-• 1 pinch of salt
+• 1 pinch salt

-• 1 cup less 1 tbsp (220ml) soya (soy) milk
+• 220 ml (1 cup minus 1 tbsp) soya (soy) milk

-• Juice of half a lemon - (about 1 tbsp)
+• juice of half a lemon (about 1 tbsp)

 • 2 tbsp caster sugar

-• Rice paper flowers and/or butterflies
+• rice paper flowers and/or butterflies

-• Preheat the oven to 170C/325F.
+• Preheat the oven to 170C/325F (fan).
 Line a loaf tin with a loaf liner.

 • Spoon into the prepared loaf tin and place in the oven for 35-45 minutes until golden and cooked through (you can test this by inserting a metal skewer into the centre of the cake – if it’s cooked, it should come out clean).

-• Take out of the oven.
-Mix together the caster sugar and 2 tbsp of the lemon juice.
+• Take it out of the oven.
+Mix together the caster sugar and 2 tbsp of lemon juice.
 Poke several holes in the hot cake and spoon over the sugar-lemon mixture.
 Leave to cool in the tin.
 This first topping adds a more intense lemony flavour and moisture to the cake.

 • Once cool, remove from the tin and remove the loaf liner.